 LinkedIn leads the pack when it comes to using social media marketing to generate B2B leads.
 LinkedIn accounts for 80 percent of B2B lead generation while Twitter and Facebook account for the other 20 percent.

-Sponsored InMail allows users to inbox personalized messages to other users, whether regardless of whether there is an existing connection on the platform.
+Sponsored InMail allows users to send personalized messages to other users, regardless if there is an existing connection on the platform.

-Brands use Sponsored InMail to facilitate trust with new potential leads, send out invites to webinars or in-person events, or to pitch their services to business owners.
+Brands use Sponsored InMail to facilitate trust with new potential leads, send out invites to webinars or in-person events, and to pitch their services to business owners.

 Sponsored Content – In the same way you can on Facebook, you can plug some investment into existing posts you’ve sent out from your company page to help them reach more people.
 This should be reserved for your best performing posts.